kesava-karri/leetcode-curriculum/workspaces/javascript-leetcode-month/problems/2635-apply-transform-over-each-element-in-array/README.md

 For a more serious solution, we can keep it simple with some kind of loop that builds the result.

 One more thing worth practicing is implementing `.map` using [`.reduce`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce).
-Since pretty much anything can be done through `.reduce`, it was at one point popular in interviews to ask candidates to build some other operation without explicit loops, but using only `.reduce`.
+Since pretty much anything can be done through `.reduce`, it was at one point popular in interviews to ask candidates to build some other operation without explicit loops, instead using only `.reduce`.

 It's also possible to consider other built-in functions.
 For example, LeetCode didn't ask us not to use [`.flatMap`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/flatMap)!